data-forge/data-forge-js/README.md

 ### Series

 This is very similar to creating a DataFrame.
-You pass in a *configuration* object with the values and any additional options:
+You pass in a *configuration* object with the values and  additional options:

 	var series = new dataForge.Series({
 			values: [1, 2, 3]